Ryan Fitzgerald (footballer): Television and radio career

 Fitzgerald has appeared on The Project, Studio 10, Before The Game, Reality Check, All Star Family Feud, The Front Bar and Hughesy, We Have a Problem.

 Fitzgerald was a contestant in Big Brother Australia in 2004, and finished in fourth place at the conclusion of the show.
 After that, he became co-host of the Adelaide Nova 91.9 breakfast show and made occasional appearances on Before The Game (AFL).
 In 2005, he had a new role as a co-host on the new Friday night Big Brother Australia show Friday Night Live with fellow Big Brother contestant Bree Amer, which became a stand-alone show in its own right in 2006 as Friday Night Games.

 This show then returned as Friday Night Download, featuring internet videos.
 It was cancelled early in its second season.

-In October 2010, Fitzgerald announced that he would be leaving Nova 91.9 Breakfast to be a part of Nova's drive show Fitzy and Wippa with co-host Michael Wipfli, which then became the Nova 96.9 Sydney breakfast show.
+In October 2010, Fitzgerald announced that he would be leaving Nova 91.9 Breakfast to be a part of Nova's drive show Fitzy & Wippa with co-host Michael Wipfli, which then became the Nova 96.9 Sydney breakfast show.
 The pair was nominated for the 2011 Australian Commercial Radio Awards in the best on-air team, metro FM category.

 Fitzgerald is also a regular player in the E. J. Whitten Legends Game.

 In 2012, he made his acting debut on the seventh episode of the Nine Network series House Husbands.

 In 2016, Fitzgerald joined Wipfli to co-host the Nine Network show 20 to 1.

 Fitzgerald also appears on The Front Bar, covering for the absence of regular panellists Mick Molloy or Sam Pang.

+In February 2026, Fitzy, Wippa & Kate moved from Nova 96.9 Sydney breakfast to host a national drive show.